jorgehpo/notebookJS/README.md

 Jupyter Notebook and Google Colab have different APIs for sending data to/from Javascript/Python. *CommAPI* abstracts the different APIs in a single convenient class.

+**Warning**: Callbacks between Python and JS are only available in Jupyter and Colab notebooks.
+Jupyter Lab is not supported currently.

 ### save_html
 This method creates a standalone HTML bundle (containing all data, JS and CSS resources) and saves it to disk.
 It accepts all parameters of execute_js, with the addition of *html_dest*, the path to the output file.
 For example, *html_dest="./output.html"*